Western European and Others Group: Timeline of electoral membership

-The Western European and Others Group was originally created in 1957 without its consent, after Latin America, Asia and Africa, (Note: Asia and Africa did not split into two different groups until 1963 de facto, and until 1971 de jure.) and Eastern Europe made their own groups.
+The Western European and Others Group was originally created in 1957 against its wishes, after Latin America, Asia and Africa, (Note: Asia and Africa did not split into two different groups until 1958 de facto, and until 1963 de jure.) and Eastern Europe made their own groups.
 States like Australia wanted to keep the previous Commonwealth group, while states like France did not want to caucus with the Commonwealth states.
 At first, Canada considered applying for the Latin American group and renaming it a "Western Hemisphere" group, while Australia and New Zealand considered applying for the Asian group.

-Between 1957 and 1963, Canada, Australia, New Zealand, and South Africa negotiated with the Western European states for WEOG seats on the United Nations General Committee, while simultaneously not recognizing themselves as WEOG members.
-Australia obtained seats in 1958 and 1962, Canada obtained a seat in 1960, and South Africa obtained a seat in 1959.
+Between 1957 and 1963, Canada, Australia, New Zealand, and South Africa negotiated with the Western European states for WEOG seats on the United Nations General Committee.
+Canada, Australia, and New Zealand did not consider themselves to be WEOG members during this time, although the General Assembly did.
+Australia obtained a seat in 1958 and 1962, Canada ran for a seat in 1959 and obtained a seat in 1960, and South Africa obtained a seat in 1959.
+In 1963, Israel unsuccessfully ran for a seat and was counted by the General Assembly as running for a WEOG seat.
 In 1964, the Western European states formally invited Canada, Australia, and New Zealand into their caucus, while refusing to invite Israel and South Africa.

 Under pressure from the Soviet Union, Finland was initially in the Eastern European Group until 1960.
 Finland switched to WEOG in 1961.

 Turkey was a member of the Asian group electorally until at least 1961, switching to WEOG by 1963.
 The General Assembly does not have a record of which group Turkey was a member of electorally in 1962.

 The wording of the 1957 General Assembly resolution placed the permanent members of the Security Council in their own group, causing France, the United Kingdom, and the United States to not count as part of WEOG electorally.
 When ECOSOC was expanded, the wording of the 1963 General Assembly resolution only assigned groups to the nine new seats, leaving the aforementioned permanent three still outside of WEOG electorally.
-When ECOSOC was expanded again, the wording of the 1971 General Assembly resolution finally assigned groups to all of the seats, formally placing the permanent three into WEOG electorally.
+The permanent three were formally placed into WEOG electorally in November 1965, when the United Nations Development Programme was created and groups were assigned to all its executive board seats.

 The above table excludes states who attended WEOG meetings prior to having electoral weight.
-West Germany, Monaco, Switzerland, and the Holy See became WEOG observers in 1967, while the first record from the US Department of State of the United States attending a WEOG meeting as an observer is from 1970.
+West Germany, Monaco, Switzerland, and the Holy See became WEOG observers in 1967, while the first record from the US Department of State of the United States attending a WEOG meeting is from 1970.

 In approximately the first half of the 1960s, Yugoslavia participated in both WEOG and the Eastern European Group (similar to Turkey participating in two groups), but was only ever counted in the Eastern European Group electorally.
 Also during this time, Cyprus participated in both WEOG and the Asian group, but was only ever counted in the Asian group electorally.
 Both eventually left WEOG around the mid-1960s.